 Moving to Sweden has never been more popular.
 Since I moved here 4 years ago, I’ve spoken and seen more & more people from across the EU and the World making the move to Sweden.

-Since the Brexit vote, I’ve been reading emails, comments, and things online about Brits planning to move abroad in the aftermath.
-Quite a few of those people have thought about moving to Sweden, so I wanted to outline how to move to Sweden and give some of the resources we’ve written in the past.
+I’ve been reading emails, comments, and things online about people planning to move here, so I wanted to outline how to move to Sweden and give some of the resources I’ve written in the past.

 Moving to Sweden takes about 12 months for EU citizens, and the process looks like this: